dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNS management page](/files/setup-secondary-dns.png)

-Select **DNSMadeEasy** as the provider and click *Enable* at the bottom of the form.
+Select **DNSMadeEasy** as the provider.
+Click *Enable* at the bottom of the form.
 The name servers and IP addresses DNSMadeEasy is expecting are already filled in for you.

 ![DNSimple configuration with DNSMadeEasy](/files/dns-made-easy-enabling.png)